Xpl0S1v3/forgerock-rest-demo/README.md

 *   Move to a JavaScript framework such as AngularJS.
 *   Style with a well-known framework such as Bootstrap.
-*   Make this demo self-sufficient by integrating the JSON Resource Servlet to automate deployment _à la_ `mvn jetty:run`.
 *   Provide client-side examples for chapters proposed in [CREST-113](https://bugster.forgerock.org/jira/browse/CREST-113).